-"Shotgun", a firearm intended to be fired from the shoulder and designed, redesigned, made or remade to use the energy of a chemical propellant to fire through a smooth bore either a number of ball shot or a single projectile for each single pull of the trigger.
+"Shotgun", a firearm intended to be fired from the shoulder and designed, redesigned, made or remade to use the energy of a propellant powder to fire through a smooth bore either a number of ball shot or a single projectile for each single pull of the trigger.

-"State Licensing Authority", the Secretary of Public Safety, who shall be responsible for the oversight of the issuance of Firearm Identification Cards and shall have direct authority over all local licensing agents in regards to the issuance of cards and the application process therefore.
+"State Licensing Authority", the Secretary of Public Safety, who shall be responsible for the oversight of the issuance of Firearm Identification Cards and machine gun licenses and shall have direct authority over all local licensing agents in regards to the issuance of cards and the application process therefore.

-SECTION 4..
-Section one hundred twenty-two A of chapter one hundred and forty of the General Laws is hereby repealed.
+SECTION 4.
+Section 122A of chapter 140 of the General Laws is hereby repealed.

 SECTION 5.
-Section one hundred twenty-two B of chapter one hundred and forty of the General Laws is hereby amended by deleting the section in its entirety and replacing it with the following:-
+Chapter 140 of the General Laws is hereby amended by striking out Section 122B, in its entirety, and inserting in place thereof the following section:-

 Section 122B.
 Any applicant or holder aggrieved by a denial, revocation or suspension of a firearm identification card, unless a hearing has previously been held pursuant to chapter 209A, may, within either 90 days after receipt of notice of such denial, revocation or suspension or within 90 days after the expiration of the time limit in which the local licensing agent is required to respond to the applicant, file a petition to obtain judicial review in the district court having jurisdiction in the city or town wherein the applicant filed for or was issued such card.
 A justice of such court, after a hearing and a finding of the facts, shall determine if the petitioner is presently eligible for a firearm identification card.
+In said hearing, the burden of evidence shall be on the entity denying the card.
+The presumption of innocence in regard to the person seeking a card shall exist.
 If the justice finds in favor of the petitioner, said justice shall order the local licensing agent to issue the firearms identification card to the petitioner within 10 days.
+The local

-The local licensing agent shall have no right to appeal the decision of a court order to issue said card.
-A refusal to issue said card by the local licensing agent shall place the local licensing agent in contempt of court.
+- licensing agent shall have no right to appeal the decision of a court order to issue said card.
+A refusal to issue said card by the local licensing agent shall place the local licensing agent in contempt of court. - SECTION 6.
+Chapter 140 of the General Laws is hereby amended by striking out